ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cmorizers.rst

 Overview
 --------

-These are cmorizer recipes calling cmorizer diagnostic scripts.
+These are CMORizer recipes calling CMORizer diagnostic scripts.

-ESMValCore supports ERA5 hourly and monthly datasets in their native format, see :ref:`Cmorization as a fix <esmvaltool:cmorization_as_fix>` and `ERA5 data documentation <https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation>`_.
+ESMValCore supports ERA5 hourly and monthly datasets in their native format, see :ref:`CMORization as a fix <esmvaltool:cmorization_as_fix>` and `ERA5 data documentation <https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation>`_.
-It may be useful in some cases to create ERA5 daily cmorized data.
-This can be achieved by using a cmorizer *recipe*, see `recipe_daily_era5.yml <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/cmorizers/recipe_daily_era5.yml>`_.
+It may be useful in some cases to create ERA5 daily CMORized data.
+This can be achieved by using a CMORizer *recipe*, see `recipe_daily_era5.yml <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/cmorizers/recipe_daily_era5.yml>`_.
 This recipe reads native, hourly ERA5 data, performs a daily aggregation preprocessor, and then calls a diagnostic that operates on the data.
 In this example, the diagnostic renames the files to the standard OBS6 file names.
-The output are thus daily, cmorized ERA5 data, that can be used through the OBS6 project.
+The output are thus daily, CMORized ERA5 data, that can be used through the OBS6 project.
-As such, this example recipe creates a local pool of cmorized data.
+As such, this example recipe creates a local pool of CMORized data.
 The advantage, in this case, is that the daily aggregation is performed only once, which can save a lot of time and compute if it is used often.

-The example cmorizer recipe can be run like any other ESMValTool recipe:
+The example CMORizer recipe can be run like any other ESMValTool recipe:

 .. code-block:: bash